murer/mycontainer/README.md

 But you can find them all at my private repository http://repo.pyrata.org/release/maven2/com/googlecode/mycontainer/

 It is highly recommended that you **avoid** linking this repository in your `pom.xml` since I can not ensure their availability.

+## It has just come from googlecode

+It means you still should go http://mycontainer.googlecode.com to read the [wikis](https://code.google.com/p/mycontainer/w/list).

 ## Let's do it